GIScience/oshdb/documentation/first-steps/README.md

 Note that the OSHDB requires Java 11, so it could sometimes be necessary to specify this additional restriction in the `pom.xml` as well.
 Take a look at this [example `pom.xml`](./example-pom.xml) file that shows how all these settings should be put together.

-If you're starting a new OSHDB project from scratch, it's typically a good idea to create a new maven project using the "create new project" wizard of your IDE of choice.
+If you're starting a new OSHDB project from scratch, it's typically a good idea to create a new maven project using the “create new project” wizard of your IDE of choice.
 After that you can use the steps described above to add OSHDB as a dependency to the new project.

 ## 3. Start writing the OSHDB query